Devesh3008/Geolocation/README.md

 # Geolocation

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5.
+This project was generated with [Angular CLI] By Devesh Dubey (https://github.com/angular/angular-cli) version 16.1.5.

 ## Development server